avivharuzi/mwc-browser/packages/mwc-browser/README.md

 };
 ```

-Destroy the channel if you don't need it anymore.
+Destroy the channel connection if you don't need it anymore.

 ```ts
 import { mwcBrowser } from 'mwc-browser';